andwn/cave-story-md/README.md

 ![Comparison Shot](doc/screen01.png)
 [Video](http://www.youtube.com/watch?v=aZU133ekDVk)

 This is a rewrite/port of the popular freeware game Cave Story for Sega Mega Drive/Genesis.
 It should work on any console or emulator*.
-It's fairly stable at this point but gets buggier as the game progresses.
+The main story is "finished", only little things and bugfixes remain.

 (*) Genesis Plus GX crashes at startup.
 This is the only emulator known to have the issue.